 quilts and fiber arts

-In the process, Kathleen becomes a partner with the original artisan embroiderer.
-She triggers a transformation in which a piece of linen, originally meant for a functional purpose, becomes something that draws admiration from viewers as they study the intricate details and gorgeous designs.
+In the process, Kathleen becomes a partner with the artist who painstakingly embroidered on the linen when it was new, sometimes more than 100 years ago.
+The new work Kathleen adds triggers a transformation in which a piece of linen, originally meant for a functional purpose, becomes something that draws admiration from viewers as they study the intricate details and gorgeous designs.

 Kathleen also makes bed quilts, modern quilts, and kids charity quilts, but it is her linen quilts that are being increasingly featured in shows, festivals, and museums.
 She enjoys sharing her works with others, and is available to give trunk shows, lectures, or workshops on her creative and innovative art pieces.
-Kathleen is also an experienced quilt judge, and is currently a candidate for certification through the National Association of Certified Quilt Judges.
+Kathleen is also an experienced quilt judge, and is enjoys encouraging the artistry of quilters and designers through this venue.

 In her fiber art, Kathleen brings new life into historical linens and turns them into art quilts.
 She considers the time spent adding complex quilting, beadwork, and other embellishments to the cloth as the moment her work advances to a higher plane.
 Her first goal is for viewers of her works to see the linens beyond merely nostalgic pieces and experience great joy as they marvel at the artistry of each piece.